Exercises for Knee Osteoarthritis

-It depends on the types of pain.
+It depends on the type of pain.
 If the pain is of acute onset; it is not helpful and pain may increase after exercises.
+In chronic pain, like knee osteoarthritis, it is very helpful.

 When the exercises should not be done in knee pain?

-Knee exercises should be avoided in the following conditions:
+Knee exercises should be avoided under the following conditions:

 - Sudden onset 1st-time pain of less than a month duration

-- Pain after some trauma like fall, twisting, etc.
+- Pain after some trauma like a fall, twisting, etc.

 - Pain associated with swelling, the rise of local temperature, redness